 In recent years, topics for the latter have included the fairy tale, phonetics, modern drama, and German unification.
 Upper-level literature and culture courses are taught predominantly in German in order to further strengthen linguistic competence, and in addition to the transmission of knowledge about these cultural phenomena, the courses attempt to provide the critical skills for understanding and evaluating them.

-Together with the other language sections within the Department of Foreign Languages the German section cooperates in offering courses on world literature in translation, European cinema, and modern literary theory and criticism.
+Together, with the other language sections at South, the German section cooperates in offering courses on world literature in translation, European cinema, and modern literary theory and criticism.
 Interdisciplinary courses with English and International Studies will supplement these offerings in the near future.
 Although the Department does not offer any graduate degrees, it is able to offer courses for graduate credit that may be counted toward other degree programs.
 Instruction is supplemented at all levels by a state-of-the-art language laboratory with integrated computers and extensive audio-visual holdings.
 Check the university bulletin for a complete description of course offerings.